villagehiker/templer/examples/casestudy/readme.md

 ### Text-File Naming

 File naming conventions provide for easily changing the featured articles presented on the index.html pages in the sections and subsections.
 The top-level homepage lists a subset of articles from each section and subsection.
 These subsets change weekly.
-The subsection containing their own subsection also list article subsets on their index.html pages.
+The subsections containing their own subsection also list article subsets on their index.html pages.
 The index.html pages for the lowest level subsection contains a list of all articles in that section.

-Consider travel.
+Consider travel as an example.
 The homepage lists a few articles from each travel subsection—such as Japan, Taiwan, USA—plus a link to the travel section.
-The travel section index.html lists a few articles from each section, plus links to the Japan, Taiwan and USA sections.
-The index.html pages for Japan, Taiwan and the USA list all articles in those sections.
+The travel section index.html lists a few articles from each section, plus links to the country sections.
+The index.html pages for each travel section—such as Vietnam and Travel Gear—list all articles in those sections.

-Village Hiker uses file globs to define the files to include.
-The name convention support file globing.

 The naming pattern is: